Yoram Yair: Military service

 Yair was born in Kibbutz Ein Hanatziv, grew up in Tel Aviv and attended Ironi D. High School in the city, was a member of HaNoar HaOved VeHaLomed youth movement.
 He enlisted in the IDF in August 1963 as part of the Nahal Gar'in (Core Group).
 At the end of his basic training, he was sent to his displeasure for a Squadron Commanders Course in Shivta, which he completed as an outstanding Company trainee and even remained as an instructor.
 At the end of the Officers Academy which he then proceeded to, he returned to serve as a platoon commander at the Squadron Commanders Course and when asked to sign for permanent service, he asked for and even conditioned it on moving to the Paratroopers' Brigade.
 His request was accepted and he served as a platoon commander and deputy company commander in the Parachuted Nahal Battalion, the 50th Battalion and eight months later was appointed company commander.

-In the Six Day War, Yair served as the Hod (Spearhead) company commander who were first to break into the Rafah tensions, at the head of the 50th Battalion which led the Paratroopers' Brigade, under the command of Raful.
+In the Six Day War, Yair was the Hod (Spearhead) company commander who were first to break into the Rafah tensions, at the head of the 50th Battalion which led the Paratroopers' Brigade, under the command of Raful.
 Yair fought at the head of his company and managed with his one half-track with ten soldiers on, to break through about a mile and a half into the heart of the compound, fighting hundreds of enemy soldiers.
 Their progress was halted when the half-track was hit and exploded and three of the ten soldiers killed and the rest wounded; Yair was severely wounded but fought along his soldiers in the Egyptian soldiers attacking them.
 His rescue from the battlefield took place many hours later.

-In 1968, he began his academic studies and chose the psychology track.
+In 1968 he began his academic studies and chose the psychology track.
 In 1971, he completed his undergraduate studies and began his master's degree studies.
 In the same year, he returned to active service and was an instructor in the IDF Officer Candidate School.
 In this role, he identified the main issue of the Officers Academy and which was a dropout rate of over 50% of the cadets in the school and chose to serve as the Officers Academy psychologist.
 As the school's psychologist, he invented and developed the system for the sorting and formation of the cadets at the entrance to the academy.
 At a later stage, his method was transferred to the Paratroopers Brigade and the various patrols.
 Since then, Yair's system has been used as the IDF's sorting system for admission to elite units.